An Introduction:

 We see design as a continuous journey of exploration, research, and reflection.

-We craft visual identities that help individuals and small businesses tell their stories with clarity, purpose, and meaning.
+We craft visual identities that help individuals and small businesses tell their stories with clarity and purpose.

-We believe design is deeply connected to social, environmental, economic, aesthetic, and political forces.
-The choices we make, the brands we engage with, and the way we experience the world, shape who we are and the futures we create.
+Design, for us, is deeply connected to the forces that shape our social, environmental, aesthetic, economic, and political world.
+We believe the choices we make, the brands we engage with, and the way we experience our environments, shape who we are collectively, and as individuals.
+It is how we negotiate culture, value, identity, and the futures we build.

 Where do identities fit in a world that’s constantly shifting?